azertybeth/myLMSC261/Band Site/bandsite{autorino}.md

 he failed at achieving forced autoplay and looping.
 I volunteered to embed a band photo into the page, and while I did download an image and pushed it into the resource folder, I was unable to iron out an error with it before time was up.
+The issue seemed to be a misplaced resource, so I assume I just miscalled the img.